stepintoswift/stepintoswift.github.io/_posts/2019-09-16-installing-cocoapods.md

 platform :ios, '11.0'
 pod 'SwiftLint'

-target 'TeamPickerPlayground' do
+target 'StepIntoSwift' do
   # Comment the next line if you don't want to use dynamic frameworks
   use_frameworks!

-  # Pods for TeamPickerPlaygroundinhibit_all_warnings!
+  # Pods for StepIntoSwift
-  pod 'RxSwift', '~> 5'
   pod 'RxCocoa', '~> 5'
   pod 'RxDataSources', '~> 4.0'
+  pod 'RxSwift', '~> 5'
   pod 'SnapKit', '~> 5.0.0'

-  target 'TeamPickerPlaygroundTests' do
+  target 'StepIntoSwiftTests' do
     inherit! :search_paths
     # Pods for testing
   end